tangqi/tangqi.github.io/src/team.md

     * My role: advisor
 * <ins>Manolis G. Drimalas</ins>, Department of Physics, University of Arizona, 2024–present
     * Manolis has been supported by LANL LDRD CSES prgoram.
-    * My role: co-advisor with Federico Fraschetti (Harvard, lead) and Chengkun Huang (LANL).
+    * My role: co-advisor with Federico Fraschetti (Harvard, primary) and Chengkun Huang (LANL).
 * <ins>Mandela B. Quashie</ins>, Department of CMSE, Michigan State University, 2023–present
     * Mandela has been supported by ASCR and LANL Center for Nonlinear Studies (CNLS).
-    * My role: co-advisor with Andrew Christlieb (MSU, lead) and Josh Burby (UT-Austin).
+    * My role: co-advisor with Andrew Christlieb (MSU, primary) and Josh Burby (UT-Austin).

+### Master's students
+* <ins>Alexander de Magalhaes</ins>, School of CSE, Georgia Institute of Technology, 2025–present
+    * Alex earned his B.A. in Physics from Wesleyan University.
+    * Alex has been supported by Georgia Tech OSPO.

 ### Undergraduate students
 * <ins>Jiya Varma</ins>, Computer Science, Georgia Institute of Technology, 2025–present